Counting Patterns in Degenerate Graphs in Constant Space: Introduction

 \subsection{Our Results}

 We begin by introducing a new structural parameter, called the \emph{DAG treedepth} (see \Cref{def:dtd}), which serves as a natural analogue of treedepth.
 The DAG treedepth parameter enables the design of efficient, constant-space, divide-and-conquer algorithms for counting homomorphisms into $d$-degenerate host graphs.
-In particular, we establish the following result:
+Our first main result shows that this parameter precisely governs the complexity of counting homomorphisms using only constant space.

-\begin{restatable}{theorem}{dtdalgo} Let $d$ be some constant.
-If DAG treedepth of a $k$-vertex graph $H$ is $t$, then there is an $O(n^t)$-time, constant space algorithm for counting homomorphisms from $H$ to an $n$-vertex, $d$-degenerate host graph $G$ given as input. \end{restatable}
+\begin{restatable}{theorem}{dtdalgo} Let $d$ be a fixed constant.
+If the DAG treedepth of a $k$-vertex graph $H$ is $t$, then the number of homomorphisms from $H$ to an $n$-vertex, $d$-degenerate host graph $G$ can be counted in $O(n^{t})$ time using constant space. \end{restatable}

-Leveraging the notion of DAG treedepth, we design counting algorithms for induced subgraphs in $d$-degenerate graphs whose running times match the bounds of Bressan \cite{bressan2021faster}, obtained using DAG treewidth.
-A key advantage of our framework is its space efficiency, our algorithms operate in constant space, whereas Bressan’s dynamic programming formulation requires polynomial space.
+We further show that the DAG-treedepth framework extends beyond homomorphism counting.
+In particular, it yields constant-space algorithms for counting induced subgraphs in bounded-degeneracy graphs whose running times asymptotically match the best known bounds obtained via DAG treewidth ~\cite{bressan2021faster}.
+Crucially, our algorithms avoid the polynomial-space overhead inherent in dynamic programming.

-\begin{restatable}{theorem}{indsubcount} Let $H$ be a $k$-vertex graph.
-Then, we can count the number of induced subgraphs of a given $n$-vertex, $d$-degenerate graph $G$ that is isomorphic to $H$ in $O(n^{k/4+O(1)})$-time and constant space for some function $f$. \end{restatable}
+\begin{restatable}{theorem}{indsubcount} Let $d$ be a fixed constant and let $H$ be a $k$-vertex graph.
+Then the number of induced subgraphs of an $n$-vertex, $d$-degenerate graph $G$ that are isomorphic to $H$ can be counted in $O(n^{k/4+O(1)})$ time using constant space. \end{restatable}

-We further show that for patterns with few edges, we can count subgraphs even faster while using only constant space.
+We also show that our techniques yield faster constant-space algorithms for counting subgraphs when the pattern graph is sufficiently sparse, with running time depending on the number of edges rather than the number of vertices.
+Additionally, in \Cref{thm:indsubcount}, we show that, instead of constant space, if we allow polynomial space, we can improve the bound from $O(n^{k/4+O(1)})$ to $O(n^{k/5+O(1)})$.

-\begin{restatable}{theorem}{subfewedges} Let $H$ be a $k$-vertex, $\ell$-edge graph.
-Then, we can count the number of subgraphs of a given $n$-vertex graph $G$ that is isomorphic to $H$ in $O(n^{\ell/5+O(1)})$-time and constant space for some function $f$. \end{restatable}
+\begin{restatable}{theorem}{k-vertex-ind} Let $H$ be a $k$-vertex graph and let $d$ be a constant.
+Then there is an $O(n^{k/5+O(1)})$-time and polynomial space algorithm to count the number of induced subgraphs of a given $n$-vertex, $d$-degenerate graph $G$ that are isomorphic to $H$. \end{restatable}

-Next, following the characterization of patterns admitting linear-time and linear-space algorithms by Bera, Pashanasangi, and Seshadhri \cite{bera2020linear}, we extend this framework to derive an induced-minor–based characterization (see~\Cref{def:minorindminor}).
-We characterize patterns upto cubic-time, constant-space algorithms.
-Notably, such a characterization is not attainable using DAG treewidth, even for the quadratic-time regime (\Cref{thm:2np}).